Researchers say AMD has a big chip security problem to solve

 "Although we have a good faith belief in our analysis and believe it to be objective and unbiased," the disclaimer says, "you are advised that we may have, either directly or indirectly, an economic interest in the performance of the securities of the companies whose products are the subject of our reports."

-In response to a follow-up email about the disclaimer, CTS-Labs said it doesn't have "any investment (long or short) in Intel or AMD."
+In response to an email about the disclaimer, CTS-Labs said it doesn't have "any investment (long or short) in Intel or AMD."

 The report of the vulnerabilities comes after the emergence of Meltdown and Spectre, security flaws in Intel and Arm chips, which affected a huge number of PCs dating back two decades.
 According to researcher Statista, 77 percent of computer processors are from Intel, while AMD accounts for 22 percent.